bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 #### Testing the Checkout Form

-- [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
+- [ x] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
-- [ ] Fill out code necessary to test that that Checkout form renders without errors.
+- [ x] Fill out code necessary to test that that Checkout form renders without errors.
-- [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
+- [ x] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
-- [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.
+- [x ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.

 **Notes:**